 There is no need to dress up, so feel free to come in casual clothes.
 When you arrive, people will be friendly and greet you but not invade your space.
 Free coffee, tea, and donuts are available.

 KIDS & YOUTH

-We also have an excellent Kids’ Program with trusted and trained workers where your children can learn about Jesus in an age-appropriate way and in a safe and fun environment.
+At our 9:00 service, we have an excellent Kids’ Program with trusted and trained workers where your children can learn about Jesus in an age-appropriate way and in a safe and fun environment.
 We are open to receiving your kids 15 minutes prior to each service, and there will be a host outside of the Kids’ Space to help direct you where to go.

 Our Kids’ Program during each service is for infants through 5th grade, while middle school and high school students are encouraged to attend the service.
 Visit the Kids & Youth page for more information.

 We start our services with worship by singing songs to God.
 The worship music is current, ranging from modern hymns to contemporary worship songs.
 Some people respond naturally to God’s presence by raising hands, kneeling, or clapping but we just want you to worship in a manner that’s real.
 At Cedar Heights, this means low-key, non-hyped, heartfelt responses to the Living God.
 We also offer the opportunity during our Sunday services for those who would like to give financially to God’s Church, but if you are visiting, there is absolutely no obligation to give.